toyokazu-sekiguchi/dark-energy-mcmc/README.md

   - Root directory is now automatically created if it is missing.
 * Octobar 21st, 2020
   - Minor bugs fixed in `post.py`.
+* Nov 4th, 2020
+  - The variety of plots are enhanced.
+Now 1d, 2d triangle and 2d rectangle plots are available.

 # To-do list
 - [ ] Visualization of reconstructed EoS as function of $a$.